 Caminito del Rey: A Guide to Spain’s Best Hike

-Last Updated on May 13, 2024
+Last Updated on October 17, 2024

 The Caminito del Rey is lauded as Spain’s best hike for many reasons.
 Here’s my detailed guide to walking the Caminito del Rey.

 In the seven years that we lived in Spain, we did plenty of hikes in the Sierra Nevada mountains and all over the Granada province.
-But none of them compared to the Caminito del Rey in Malaga, which truly stood out as the most spectacular trail we’ve ever done in Spain.
+But none of them compared to the Caminito del Rey in Málaga, which truly stood out as the most spectacular trail we’ve ever done in Spain.

 Once known as the world’s most dangerous pathway, Caminito del Rey is a 100-year-old hike that stands at a staggering 105 meters (nearly 350 ft) above the river below.
 For a period of time, the path was a well-kept secret among rock climbers and adrenaline junkies, who were drawn to the crumbling, narrow path that had fallen into a shocking state of disrepair.

 After four years of restoration, the walkway has finally reopened to the public and it’s now an easy yet exciting and scenic hiking trail.
 With a combination of wooden boardwalk and glass-floored lookouts, Caminito del Rey is much safer than before — but the beauty of the dramatic setting and thrill of treading a narrow path from such a dizzying height remain.
+It remains one of the best things to do in Málaga, especially for outdoor lovers and adventure seekers.

 Table of Contents